-Successful candidates will be required to complete a DBS application form (and Disqualification by Association where appropriate).
+Successful candidates will be required to complete a DBS application form (and Childcare (Disqualification) Regulations declaration where appropriate).
 Once Enhanced DBS with barred list clearance is verified, any discrepancy in convictions declared on the application form and the DBS clearance will be discussed with the candidate and may lead to the offer of employment being withdrawn with immediate effect, even if the person has commenced work.